Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-bIyYDcFuAhA.md

 >
 > [Music]
 >
-> yeah we don't want to be forced into an arbitrary path, we also don't want to ,
+> yeah we don't want to be forced into an arbitrary path, we also don't want to,
 >
 > [Music]
 >